MeerUzairWasHere/docker-commands/README.md

 docker image ls
 ```

-Remove an image from your local machine:
+## Remove an image from your local machine:

 ```bash
 docker image rm image-id
 ```

-Inspect metadata about a specific image:
+## Inspect metadata about a specific image:

 ```bash
 docker image inspect image-id
 ```

-Remove all unused images from your local machine:
+## Remove all unused images from your local machine:

 ```bash
 docker image prune -a
 ```

-## Managing Containers

-Remove a specific container:
+## Remove a specific container:

 ```bash
 docker container rm container-id or container-name